suncoast-devs/handbook/lessons/full-stack-build-an-app/33-restaurant-edit.md

 }
 ```

-Just before the `return` of the main page, we can add a check to only show the
+Just before the `return` of the main page, we can add logic to show the form
-form once the restaurant is fetched:
+only when the restaurant is loaded:

 ```jsx
 // If we don't have any restaurant ID, return an empty component